cncf/devstats.archive/docs/tables/gha_repos.md

 - This is a const table, values are inserted once and doesn't change, see [const table](https://github.com/cncf/devstats/blob/master/docs/tables/const_table.md).
 - Repos are created during standard GitHub archives import from JSON [here](https://github.com/cncf/devstats/blob/master/cmd/gha2db/gha2db.go#L34-L44).
 - Repo can change name in time, but repo ID remains the same in this case.
 - Repositories have special groupping columns: `alias` and `repo_group`.
-Alias can be used to group the same repo (different names in time but the same ID) under the same "alias".
+Alias can be used to group the same repo (different names in time but the same ID) under the same `alias`.
+- Usually alias refers to most recent repo name + eventually some special names for multiple repositories, but usually all of repos from the same alias has the same `id`.
+- See [example](https://github.com/cncf/devstats/blob/master/scripts/prometheus/repo_groups.sql#L1-L20) to see typical repository aliases definition.
 - `repo_group` is used in many dashboards to grroup similar repositories under some special name.
 Repository groups are setup once by `{{project_name}}/setup_repo_groups.sh`.
 - For Kubernetes it is: [kubernetes/psql.sh](https://github.com/cncf/devstats/blob/master/kubernetes/psql.sh#L13)).
 It calls [kubernetes/setup_repo_groups.sh](https://github.com/cncf/devstats/blob/master/kubernetes/setup_repo_groups.sh)
 - This in turn executes SQL script: [scripts/kubernetes/repo_groups.sql](https://github.com/cncf/devstats/blob/master/scripts/kubernetes/repo_groups.sql).
 Each project can have its own project-specific aliases/repo groups definitions.